kromiii/paper-to-notion/README.md

 Create an integration for this app and get the token value.

+* Generate an integration token: https://www.notion.com/help/create-integrations-with-the-notion-api
+* Set the integration token to the page: https://www.notion.com/help/add-and-manage-connections-with-the-api
+* Get the database ID: https://developers.notion.com/reference/retrieve-a-database

-Input the token and the [database ID](https://developers.notion.com/reference/retrieve-a-database) to the extension options.
+Input the token and the database ID to the extension options.

 ![](assets/image.png)